HARUN AL-RASHID (786 - 809)

 Harun receiving a delegation from Charlemagne

 Harun's army was much changed from the original cavalry-based enthusiasm of the early Arab invaders.
 In battle, at the front were armoured light cavalry with lances (evolved from the Sasanian heavy Savaran knights).
 Infantry was divided into pikemen, swordsmen and archers.
 The pikemen were if possible, static - waiting for the enemy attack.
 As the enemy advanced, unable to get through the pikemen, they would be thrown into confusion by the archers, and the swordsmen would then relentlessly sweep them up as they retreated.
 As a young man, Harun had humiliated the Byzantines and the ruler, the empress Irene (AD 782).
 When she was deposed in 802, the usurping emperor Nicephorus I absurdly demanded repayment of all the tribute paid to Baghdad during Irene's reign.
 Harun's army once again swept through Anatolia to threaten Constantinople: Nicephorus backed down, only to try again as soon as the Arab army had retreated.
 This was too much - Harun's army came back with a vengeance in 805, and Nicephorus was totally humiliated.
+The appearance of the Caliph on horseback confronting the infidels was a powerful symbol of the Abbasids' leadership of the Islamic world.
 The real threat to Harun's power was closer to home: Khorasan.
 Lukewarm in its tolerance of the Abbasids since the days of Abu Muslim, Khorasan had suffered from bad government and agitation - probably - by the Barmakid family (hence their fall from power) and was ready to revolt.
 In 804 it did so.
-Before Harun died on campaign, he showed the importance he placed in restoring Khorasan to Abbasid rule by making his eldest son al-Mamun governor of all the eastern provinces.
+Before Harun died on campaign in 809, he showed the importance he placed in restoring Khorasan to Abbasid rule by making his eldest son al-Mamun governor of all the eastern provinces.

 No doubt Harun thought he was being fair by dividing his empire between his three sons, but it turned out to have been a disastrous mistake.
 Al-Mamun was given Khorasan and the east, al-Amin was given the actual caliphate and rule over Iraq and most of the west; a third son al-Mutamin was given Syria.